 Can’t we address people with their real gender?

-I have also observed that this wasn’t the case some years ago.
+I’ve also observed that this wasn’t the case some years ago.
 Many films and TV serials addressed daughters as beti.

 PS: It’s only in these few years that we have become more regressive rather than becoming progressive; especially on media.
 If you see the content of the olden days, daughters were addressed as beti in films and TV serials.